deeztek/Hermes-Secure-Email-Gateway/README.md

 * System Mailname (Example: smtp.domain.tld)

-The **Configure /mnt/data partition** directions below assume you have a 250GB secondary drive which you will partition, format and mount as /mnt/data.
+The **Configure /mnt/data partition** instructions below assume you have a 250 GB secondary drive which you will partition, format and mount as `/mnt/data`.

-Technically a secondary drive for the /mnt/data directory is not a requirement but it's highly recommended for performance reasons.
-If you don't wish to use a secondary drive for the /mnt/data directory, simply create a /mnt/data directory in your system and skip to the **Quick script install and run instructions** section.
+Technically, a secondary drive for the `/mnt/data` directory is not a requirement but it's highly recommended for performance reasons.
+If you don't wish to use a secondary drive for the `/mnt/data` directory, simply create a `/mnt/data` directory in your system and skip to the **Quick script install and run instructions** section.

 **Configure /mnt/data partition**